 Frequently Asked Questions

-1. Is medical dictation software GDPR-compliant?
+- Is there free medical dictation software for Windows?

-Yes, solutions like Dragon Medical One are widely used with EMIS Web and TPP SystmOne.
-They typically function by allowing the clinician to dictate text into a floating window or directly into the active field of the EHR, ensuring the text appears correctly within the patient record.
+Yes.
+Solutions like Dragon Medical One are widely deployed with EMIS Web and TPP SystmOne across NHS practices.
+They typically work by placing text directly into the active field of the EHR or via a floating dictation window, ensuring notes appear correctly within the patient record without requiring manual copy-and-paste steps.